 How to Get Stains Out of a Well-Used Vinyl Deck

 If your deck is protected with Duradek, you are probably already aware of how easy Duradek vinyl is to clean.
-On our post of September 19th – How to Clean and Care for Your Vinyl Deck, we discussed the care and cleaning of your Duradek vinyl deck and how inspecting your deck is a step that you should take to ensure all of your waterproofing details are intact.
+On our previous post – How to Clean and Care for Your Vinyl Deck, we discussed the care and cleaning of your Duradek vinyl deck and how inspecting your deck is a step that you should take to ensure all of your waterproofing details are intact.
 If during your seasonal cleaning or annual inspection you came across any stains on your vinyl from a full summer of use, we’ve got some tips for you on how to remove them.

 Vinyl Deck Stains from a Busy Summer of Fun